deltabeard/Peanut-GB/README.md

 Pressing 'b' will dump each frame as a 24-bit bitmap file in the current folder.
 See /screencaps/README.md for more information.

+## Projects Using Peanut-GB

+In no particular order, and a non-exaustive list, the following projects use Peanut-GB.

+* [Pico-GB](https://github.com/YouMakeTech/Pico-GB) -  Game Boy emulation on the Raspberry Pi RP2040 microcontroller.
+* [Peanut_gb-RGFW](https://github.com/ColleagueRiley/Peanut_gb-RGFW) - A Gameboy emulator example for [RGFW](https://github.com/ColleagueRiley/RGFW).
+* [CPBoy](https://github.com/diddyholz/CPBoy) - A Game Boy (DMG) emulator for the Classpad II (fx-CP400).
+* [PlayGB](https://github.com/risolvipro/PlayGB) - A Game Boy emulator for Playdate, based on Peanut-GB.

 ## Getting Started